Topics Map > Security

 Duo Mobile: I have stopped receiving push notifications on my device / I am trying to authenticate on Duo Mobile, but it is stuck at "Processing"

 Many mobile devices have trouble determining whether to use the WiFi or cellular data channel when checking for push requests.
 You can either:

 - Turn on airplane mode and then turn it back off.
 This often resolves these type of issues.

 - Connect to a stable network connection with internet access.

 - Turn off the WiFi connection on your device and use your cellular data connection.

 If you are unable to authenticate with the code generated by your Hardware Token and receive an "incorrect passcode" message, you may need resync your Hardware Token.
-The instructions to resync your device can be found here.
+The instructions to resync your device can be found under the Resync Hardware Token section here.